jaicarra/combine_files-/README.md

 This README.md provides comprehensive information about a bash script designed to consolidate multiple Markdown files into a single, comprehensive document.

 Table of Contents
-Overview
+1. Overview

-Features
+2. Features

-How it Works
+3. How it Works

-Usage
+4.Usage

-Prerequisites
+5.Prerequisites

 Execution Steps

-Output
+5.Output

-Important Notes
+6.Important Notes

 1. Overview
 This bash script is a utility for recursively consolidating all Markdown files (.md) found within a specified directory and its subdirectories into a single, cohesive Markdown document.
 It's designed to streamline the process of aggregating scattered documentation or content into one easy-to-manage file.